sanopi/number-to-kanji/README.md

 # number-to-kanji
-a Program converting number to Kanji written TDD
+a Program converting number to Kanji written in TDD

 ## Run Test
 ```